matthewfeickert/draft-scipy-2025-proceedings-submission/paper/cuda.md

 Initially the `cudatoolkit` package was designed around Numba's CUDA needs [@conda-recipe-cudatoolkit], though it evolved to a bundle of redistributable CUDA libraries.
 In 2019, NVIDIA began packaging the `cudatoolkit` package in the [`nvidia` conda channel](https://anaconda.org/nvidia).
 With help from the broader community, the `cudatoolkit` package was added to `conda-forge` in 2020 [@staged-recipes-pr-12882].
-For the first time, this provided users the _ability to specify different versions of CUDA libraries_ and download them in newly created Conda environments.
+For the first time, this provided users the _ability to specify different versions of CUDA libraries_ and download them in newly created conda environments.

 Supporting initial conda-forge CUDA builds required additional components:
 * [A conda-forge Docker image](https://github.com/conda-forge/docker-images/pull/93) using [the NVIDIA CUDA Docker images](https://hub.docker.com/r/nvidia/cuda/), which provided the NVIDIA build tools for compiling packages.
-* [A shim package](https://github.com/conda-forge/staged-recipes/pull/8229) to leverage the NVIDIA build tools within a Conda package build.
+* [A shim package](https://github.com/conda-forge/staged-recipes/pull/8229) to leverage the NVIDIA build tools within a conda package build.
 * [A CUDA build matrix in conda-forge's global pinnings](https://github.com/conda-forge/conda-forge-pinning-feedstock/pull/285), which tied these two pieces together.

 These ideas were tied together in the first package build on September 20, 2019 [@ucx-split-feedstock-pr-14], and the initial implementation of this work was completed later in 2019.